furzepig/brachistochrone/_posts/writing/2019-11-09-angel_fish.md

   somehow teleported into his bathroom.

-  His first thought was that the fish had managed to swim up through the sewer and out through his toilet, but the lid of the toilet was closed, and there had definitely been a sort of splat sound as if the fish had fallen onto the toilet from above.
+  His first thought was that the fish had managed to swim up through the sewer and out through his toilet, but the lid was closed, and there had definitely been a sort of splat sound as if the fish had fallen onto the toilet from above.